State Activity Tracker

 Oregon

-A group of lawmakers in Oregon have proposed legislation that would include an allocation to the Agora Journalism Center at the University of Oregon along with the Fund for Oregon Rural Journalism (FORJ).
+A group of lawmakers in Oregon proposed legislation in 2023 that would have included an allocation to the Agora Journalism Center at the University of Oregon along with the Fund for Oregon Rural Journalism (FORJ).
 Originally the bill also included a tax credit for people to subscribe or donate to local news outlets, but lead sponsor Rep. Khanh Pham (D-Southeast Portland), said during a hearing that the subscription tax credit would be struck from the bill.
-If passed, the Agora Journalism Center would use the allocation to study Oregon’s information needs and public policies that would best address them.
-Additionally, the amended bill will also fund the Fund for Oregon Rural Journalism and Agora to create a local journalism resource center to help fill urgent newsroom needs around the state.
+If passed, the Agora Journalism Center would have used the allocation to study Oregon’s information needs and public policies that would best address them.
+Additionally, the amended bill would also have funded the Fund for Oregon Rural Journalism and Agora to create a local journalism resource center to help fill urgent newsroom needs around the state.
+The bill failed in the 2023 session, but advocates remain interested in pursuing public policy to support local news in upcoming sessions.

 San Francisco